stlab/better-code/index.md

 Stuff that goes on the front page

+## Slides

+The course slides are available [here](/slides/).

 ### Subsection 1

 ### Etc.

-The source for this document is developed in the [better-code](https://github.com/stlab/better-code) project.
+The source for this site is developed in the [better-code](https://github.com/stlab/better-code) project.